 Our guest in this episode is a long time practitioner and teacher of Chinese medicine.
 Our discussion ranges through a number of different topics from approaching the classics in Chinese medicine, to how our practices season us and lead us in certain directions over the years, to some considerations that new practitioners might find helpful.
 We also discuss how to keep our growing edge vital and alive and dip into the difference between medicine and healing.

-Listen in as we explore the perspective of a long time practitioner of Chinese medicine who's been chewing on this stuff for a few decades.
+Listen in as we explore the perspective of Z’ev Rosenberg, a long time practitioner of Chinese medicine, who’s been chewing on this stuff for a few decades.

 5:11 The importance of incremental learning and practice.

 10:31 We need to understand the difference between a snapshot and movie.

 13:14 How to keep our growing edge alive and engaged.

 18:36 What to do when you are working with someone and the situation is not clear.